anmonteiro/anmonteiro.github.io/_posts/2018-11-17-reason-and-the-language-server-protocol-the-landscape.md

 <div id="fn:2">
   <sup><sub>2</sub></sup> <sub>  Alternatively, you can install the second
-  package shown in the picture, which will install `ocaml-graphql-server`.
+  package shown in the picture, which will install `ocaml-language-server`.
 That won't, however, be covered in this post.
   <a href="#fnref:2">
     <img draggable="false" class="emoji" alt="↩" src="/public/img/top.svg">